Annie’s Hope is thrilled to announce our 2021 summer camp programming!

 What does it cost to attend Camp Courage?

 There is no fee to attend Camp Courage, yet we need financial support to make the camps happen.
 The full value of attending Camp Courage in-person per camper is $925, while the financial value of participating virtually is $359.
 Every family with an accepted camper is expected to make a donation to the best of their ability.
 Any donation to help with the expenses is greatly appreciated.
-The donation can be raised form family, friends, co-workers, or it can be from personal family funds.
+The donation can be raised from family, friends, co-workers, or it can be from personal family funds.
 All donations will directly pay for Camp Courage expenses.
 All donations are gratefully accepted no matter how small or large – $9, $92, $925.
 Your donation is strictly confidential.
 No child or teen is turned away because he or she is unable to make a donation.

 How can my child get involved in Camp Courage?